voucherSafe/voucherSafe-server/README.md

 # Expense Vouchers
-## A Paperless employee expense settlements system
+## A Paperless employee expense settlements system for use for S&M Enterprises
 ### {Powered by StrongLoop}

 # Setup